For writers just starting out:

 If you’re following all of the websites above, you probably know most of what you need to know.
 The only things left to learn are the things that can’t be found on those sites, because they haven’t been said yet!

-Now is the time to start following writers, agents and editors on Twitter and in the blogosphere.
+Now is the time to start following writers, agents and editors on social media.
 This is the absolute best way to keep up with the tides of publishing.
 You’ll know which fads are hot, which ones are “so last year,” and why none of that matters… because by now, you have 100% confidence in your writing, your book and your path to publishing.